mikiyasET/opengl-boilerplate-macos/ReadME.md

 Once you have installed the necessary packages, you can run the program.
 Follow these steps:

 1. Write your code at the main.cpp file
+2. In the `main.cpp` file, ensure that the paths to `glut.h` and `glfw3.h` are correctly set according to the installed locations.
+They may vary depending on your system setup.
-2. Open your terminal.
+3. Open your terminal.
-3. Navigate to the directory containing the Makefile.
+4. Navigate to the directory containing the Makefile.
-4. Type the following command and press Enter: `make`
+5. Type the following command and press Enter: `make`

 This command will compile and run the OpenGL program.

+### Note:
+- The file paths in `main.cpp` might need to be adjusted according to the installed location of `freeglut` and `glfw`.
+You can find the installation folder when they are installed using Homebrew.
+The location is typically displayed after running `brew cleanup` or during the installation process.

 ## Additional Notes